Some of the companies on our platform issue shares to investors via a nominee. We have put together this guide to explain what this means for you.

 Will I get pre-emption rights?

-Where the company does offer its investors the opportunity to exercise pre-emption rights, the nominee would make its allocation of shares available to investors via a private pitch on Crowdcube.
-Please note that the shares would be made available on a first-come-first-served basis.
+Where the company offers its shareholders the opportunity to exercise pre-emption rights, Crowdcube will make the nominee’s allocation of shares available to you and the other investors via a private pitch on Crowdcube.

 What happens if the company is sold or pays a dividend?